PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 ## Research ##
 - - - - - - - - -

 The Iris flower dataset or Fisher's Iris dataset was introduced by the British statistician and biologist Ronald Fisher in 1936.
+The dataset is also known Anderson's Iris data set, as it was originally collected by the American botanist, Edgar Anderson.
 There are over 250 varieties of the iris flower and they come in a wide range of colours, the greek word iris means rainbow.

 Fisher's data set contains 3 species of the Iris plant: